Fort Bliss Gate Renamed to Honor Former Congressman Reyes

-The Under Secretary of the Army, the Honorable Gabe Camarillo, former Congressman, Silvestre Reyes, and the Commanding General of 1st Armored Division, Maj.
-Gen. Curtis Taylor, unveil the renamed gate sign at Fort Bliss, Texas, Jan.
+Under Secretary of the Army, the Honorable Gabe Camarillo, gives a speech during the Constitution gate renaming ceremony at Fort Bliss, Texas, Jan.
 10, 2025.
-Fort Bliss dedicated the gate to Reyes to honor him and his service to El Paso, Fort Bliss and the United States.
+Fort Bliss dedicated the gate to former Congressman Silvestre Reyes to honor him and his service to El Paso, Fort Bliss and the United States.
 (U.S. Army photo by Sgt.
 Charlie Duke)

 |Date Taken: